thalescomp/Project-Descriptions-for-Review/DevOps/P0_Sample_Submission.md

 **April 13**

-Now - 3.
+Rating: 3.
 It takes too long sometimes, even when the bug fix is done, to get on to the production servers because they have to be shut down and brought back up which is not acceptable for sales.

 #### How would you rate the quality of your software?
 (Scale: 1-10, 10 is best)

 **April 13**

-Maybe 6.
+Rating: 6.
 It's ok.
 We have a testing team with a good routine and a bugtracker with good rules for dealing with issues.

 #### How easy it is to test your software?
 (Scale: 1-10, 10 is best)